FirelyTeam/firely-docs/fhirnetapi/client/setup.rst

 .. code:: csharp

-	client.UseFormatParam = true;
+	client.Settings.UseFormatParam = true;

 If you perform a ``Create``, ``Update`` or ``Transaction`` interaction, you can request the server to either send back the complete representation of the interaction, or a minimal data set, as described in the `Managing Return Content <http://www.hl7.org/fhir/http.html#2.21.0.5.2>`_ section of the specification.
 The default setting is to ask for the complete representation.
-If you want to change that request, you can set the ``ReturnFullResource`` attribute:
+If you want to change that request, you can set the ``PreferredReturn`` attribute:

 .. code:: csharp

-	client.ReturnFullResource = false;
+	client.Settings.PrefferedReturn = Prefer.minimal;

 This sets the ``Prefer`` HTTP header in the request to ``minimal``, asking the server to return no body in the response.